Dreyannz/github-gardener/README.md

-			You are using GitHub Gardener's Free Tier

-			I just built something way way cooler, it's called Stealth Mode!

-			It's just like this version, but with a private repository.
-Your GitHub turns green, your commits cannot be seen!

-			It costs 5$/mo.
-This is the first time I am asking for money for one of my projects, and although it feels weird, I know it is a necessary step towards achieving my dream of becoming an indie maker
+			Hey everyone!

+			The bot can now push automated pull requests, code reviews and issues!

+			Plus, GitHub announced that private repositories are now available for everyone!

+			That means you can now have a green contribution history and a diamond contribution chart, and no one can see the commits since they are made in a private repository.

+			So the features we have are:

+			--> Stealth ($5/mo): Automated commits to a private repository

+			--> Ninja ($10/mo): Automated commits, pull requests, code reviews and issues to a private repository

+			Basically the tiers are at the price of one and two cups of coffee per month respectively.
+I think that's fair :)

+			Thank you once again for using GitHub Gardener, honestly.
+I am still trying to achieve my dream of living by doing what I love, and I am getting closer and closer every day!!!

-			Please, make sure to find me and even DM me on Twitter @alexsideris_ or in the chatbox at githubgardener.xyz
+			Please, make sure to find me and even DM me on Twitter @alexsideris_ or in the chatbox at githubgardener.co

-			You can upgrade to Stealth here: www.githubgardener.xyz
+			You can upgrade to Stealth or Ninja here: www.githubgardener.co

 			Much love, Alex